 ACROD bays are provided in Kulbardi Carpark.
 For further information, please refer to the Kings Park parking map and guide.

 Picnic tables and free electric barbecues are available.
 Please note that barbecues are available to all park users and cannot be reserved.
 Portable barbecues are not permitted and penalties apply.
-Rubbish bins are located in all barbecue areas.
+A rubbish / recycling bin compound is located next to Kulbardi Toilet block.

 Toilet facilities are available adjacent to Kulbardi Carpark including a Changing Place facility accessible for eligible users and their carers who possess an MLAK key.
 If you’re visiting Kings Park with a disability, you might like to view our Visiting with disability section to help plan your visit.